xray-imaging/32id-docs/docs/source/txm/troubleshoot/item_001.rst

 Rotary stage
 ------------

-Tuning the rotary stage to get perfect 90° alignment:
+Tuning the rotary stage to get perfect 0° alignment:

-After homing the motor, the dial position should be = 0 Dial at 139.74° should be set to 90°
+After homing the motor, the dial position should be = 0, then set the user position at -49.74°

 We use an Aerotech Ensemble: